opendatasoft/ods-documentation/source/customizing_look_and_feel/01_branding_portal/branding.rst

 To choose a new portal name:

-1. In the Portal name area of the Branding configuration interface, click on the textbox.
+1. In the **Branding** configuration interface, look for the **Portal name** configuration.
-2. Write a new portal name.
+2. In the textbox, write a new portal name.
 3. Click on the Save button in the top right corner.